SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/debugging/built-in-debugger.md

 SuperOffice CRM has an integrated graphic debugger.
 Use it to step through scripts.

-## What is debug mode?

-When a script runs in debug mode, it will wait for status changes from the debugger.
-If nothing happens for 5 minutes, the script will resume and run to its end.

-The script will normally freeze after each statement and poll the database frequently to check for a flag telling it to execute the next statement.

 ## How to run in debug mode

 1. Go to **CRMScripts** in the Admin client.